(Le français suit)

 I am a PhD student in the Department of Government at Cornell University.

-I am driven by a deep interest in the mechanisms shaping the formation and evolution of political attitudes and the transformations of welfare states in Quebec, Canada, the United States and other post-industrial democracies.
+I am driven by a deep interest in the mechanisms shaping the formation and evolution of political attitudes and the transformations of welfare states in Quebec, Canada, the United States, Western Europe, and other post-industrial democracies.
 My research agenda examines how ongoing changes in economic structures and labour markets are reshaping political cleavages and welfare regimes.
 I also engage with questions related to territorial identities, changes in party systems, the origins of the “diploma divide,” and the political economy of housing.

-Avant Cornell, j’ai complété une maîtrise en science politique à l’Université McGill, en tant que premier bénéficiaire de la bourse Eren Graduate Fellow.
-Ma recherche a été soutenue par le Fonds de recherche du Québec – Société et culture (FRQSC), le Conseil de recherches en sciences humaines du Canada (CRSH) et le Center for the Study of Democratic Citizenship.
-Je suis également titulaire d’un baccalauréat en science politique (avec mention) et en science des données de la Université de Montréal (UdeM).
+Avant Cornell, j’ai complété une maîtrise en science politique à l’Université McGill, notamment en tant que premier récipiendaire du Eren Graduate Fellowship.
+Ma recherche est soutenue par le Conseil de recherches en sciences humaines du Canada (CRSH).
+Je suis également titulaire d’un baccalauréat en science politique (Hons.) et en science des données de l’Université de Montréal (UdeM).

 N’hésitez pas à me contacter: tg454[at]cornell.edu.